min-nguyen/p2p-rs/readme.md

   *Mine new block*:
 └── Usage: `mine [data]`
 ┌── Description:
-│     • Mine and add a new block to the chain, broadcasting this to other peers.
+│     • Mine a block with the given data, adding it to the chain, and broadcasting it to other peers.

+  *Create new transaction*:
+└── Usage: `txn [data]`
+┌── Description:
+│     • Create a (random) transaction with the amount set to the given data, adding it to the pool, and broadcasting it to other peers.

   *Request chain from peers*:
 └── Usage: `req <"all" | [peer-id]>`